 Thus, here are some good replacements for your existing almond flour that you can surely resort to.

 Standing among the highest-rated products on reputed websites like Amazon, Blue Diamonds almond flour is genuinely the best coconut flour substitutes that you can spot in the market.
-The flour is made out of 100% pure California almonds so that almond flour lunatics need not worry about quality and purity.
+The flour is made out of 100% pure California almonds so that almond flour lunatics need not worry about quality and purity of the best coconut flour substitutes.

 - Blue Diamonds almond flour is naturally gluten-free, which makes it perfect for gluten-sensitive people.